umeranjum17/minimal-flex-boilerplate/README.md

 # minimal-flex-boilerplate
-minimal implementation of flex boxes (Responsive) for getting starting with flex.
+minimal implementation of flex boxes (Responsive) for getting started with flex.